 Paid ads will not solve your client acquisition problem

 “A lot of coaches are losing a lot of money by jumping into Facebook ads.
 They’ll read a blog post, see everyone else doing it, and think they just need to put up a few ads for the inquiries to start rolling in.
 If you’ve decided that ads should be a part of your acquisition strategy, hire a professional who’s up to date on ads.
 That will get you the most out of your investment, and leave you free to do what you do best.”

 Paid ads can work, but using them exclusively without investing time and effort into other organic strategies is not a good approach.
 Add paid ads into the mix once you’ve determined that your current marketing efforts are resonating with your audience.
 It’s not a good idea to just throw different ads at the wall and see what sticks.
 Get extremely clear on what content resonates with your audience (and who your specific audience is!) through organic content before you spend money on paid.

 Steer clear of magic bullets

 “A lot of coaches are getting sucked into snake oil programs that promise seven figures a month in working five minutes a day.
 People are charging thousands of dollars for ‘magic systems’ that don’t work.
 I’ve worked with many people who need help, but have run down their budgets after investing in these get-rich-quick training sessions.
 Don’t be one of these casualties,” advises Marc.

 Show up for your community each day with a combination of the strategies we discussed, and there is no need for 6-figure magic systems.
 While it may take time, you’ll net out in the long run and build authentic equity with your audience.

 Use Thinkific to make a bigger impact on your clients and earn more revenue — without trading your time for money.

-This article was originally published in 2022, it has since been updated in March 2023 with the most up to date info.
+This article was originally published in 2022, it has since been updated in November 2023 with more actionable tips.